EAD-EEM/VFSPipe/README.md

 Executing the code runs VFSMOD for every runoff event, creates new .zts and VVWMTransfer files and runs VVWM (and displays a graph if run in the REPL).

 ## Required External Files
 The path to a folder containing the executables for VFSMOD and VVWM is required.
-(WOMM) The list of soil texture classes is also required.
+The list of soil texture classes is also required.
 It is not a large file and perhaps should be moved into the project.

 The path to a folder containing .zts files with the initial soil moisture conditions for the VFS for every scenario is required.
-(WOMM)

-## Turf .zts
+## Theta .zts

 VFSMod requires the initial soil moisture of the VFS at the start of each precipitation event.
 The very clever people at Waterborne figured out that you can get PRZM to output this in the .zts file.
-Since it is chemical independent, PRZM only needs to be run one time for each scenario, so these .zts files are stored in a separate folder.
-Should scenarios be added, there's a julia function to make this easy.
+Since it is chemical independent, PRZM only needs to be run one time for each meteorological data file, so these .zts files are stored in a separate folder.
+Should scenarios be added, there's a julia function to make this easier.

 ## Future Improvements

 Short Term
- - add slope(s) as an optional user input (currently slope is read from the PWC scenario).
+ - add checks for proper .zts file for theta (precedent moisture condition)
+ - add output files comparing vvwm concentrations before and after VFSMOD run, both complete, and summary

 Long Term
  - inclusion of the ability to write/edit PRZM files and run PRZM directly.
 This will allow automated, systematic exploration of more variables than are currently possible